KylerianHD/Steam-Wishlist-To-Markdown-Converter/README.md

 ## Future Goals

-- [ ] Beautify the user interface.
+- [X] Beautify the user interface.
 - [ ] Make price formatting work with all countries and their currencies.
 - [ ] Being able to get the JSON file of the Steam wishlist without the user having to use Augmented Steam.
+- [ ] Enable user to directly convert the markdown to a PDF file.

 ## Known Issues